CarlosLunaMota/CLM_LIBS/README.md

 ```

 If `tree` is empty or the current root is the biggest element it
-just returs false.
+just returs `false`.
 Otherwise, it moves to the root the smallest
-element that is bigger than the current root and returns true.
+element that is bigger than the current root and returns `true`.

 **Example:** Iterate forwards over the elements of `MyTree` with: